Skip to main content

 Download and Install

-1. Download the ping sweep .zip file from https://www.device42.com/autodiscovery/.
+1. Download the ping sweep .zip file from the Device42 Autodiscovery Tools page.

-2. Unzip the downloaded d42-ping-sweep .zip – you'll see 5 files:
+2. Unzip the downloaded d42-ping-sweep.zip file containing five files:

-• d42_pingsweep_windows_386.exe (32bit version
+• d42_pingsweep_windows_386.exe (32-bit version)

-• d42_pingsweep_windows_64.exe (64bit version)
+• d42_pingsweep_windows_x64.exe (64-bit version)

 • d42_pingsweep_linux